Nerahikada/bookstack-jwt-auth/README.md

 # BookStackJwt
-Methods to use jwt auth with BookStack
+Methods to use jwt auth with BookStack (for Cloudflare Zero Trust)